CloudLabs-Samples/EduLabs/Security-ISV/Azure-WAF/05-Create and link a Web Application Firewall policy.md

-# Task 2 : Create and link a Web Application Firewall policy
+# 04: Create and link a Web Application Firewall policy

 ## Overview